Will Pearsall: Background

 Born in Young, New South Wales, Pearsall played his junior rugby league for The Entrance Tigers, before being signed by the Manly Warringah Sea Eagles.

 Playing career

 Early career

 From 2012 to 2015, Pearsall played for the Manly Warringah Sea Eagles' NYC team.
 In 2015, he captained the side.
-In October 2015, he signed a 2-year contract with the Newcastle Knights starting in 2016.
+In October 2015, he signed a two-year contract with the Newcastle Knights starting in 2016.

 2016

-In round 6 of the 2016 NRL season, Pearsall made his NRL debut for the Knights against the Wests Tigers.
+In round 6 of the 2016 NRL season, Pearsall made his NRL debut for Newcastle against the Wests Tigers.

 2017

-After failing to play another NRL game for the Knights in 2017, Pearsall left the club after not being offered a new contract beyond 2017.
+After failing to play another NRL game for Newcastle in 2017, Pearsall left the club after not being offered a new contract beyond 2017.
 He decided to leave the game in favour of full-time employment on the Central Coast.